 4. FORMAT YOUR BLOG POSTS PARAGRAPH LENGTH

-I will confess (and probably upset a lot of people), but I am a sucker for the Yoast SEO plugin and its happy or frowning faces at the bottom of my draft blog posts.
+I love the Yoast SEO plugin and its happy or frowning faces at the bottom of my draft blog posts.

 If you use this plugin, you’ll know that Yoast gets upset if you have a blog post section which goes over 300 words without a header break.
 If you don’t use this tool or haven’t heard of this advice before, do heed it.
 In the land of blog posts, facing a section of more than 300 words without any breaks can be daunting.